Jump to section

 Focus on what you can control, and let go of what’s outside your control

-Become involved both at your children’s school(s) and in your community to better understand their respective crisis responses.
+Become involved at your children’s school(s) and in your community to better understand their respective crisis responses.
 Attend school board and community meetings, join health and safety committees, and provide insights and feedback.

-Find out the response times from your local law enforcement, and how they plan to address a crisis:
+Find out the response times from your local law enforcement and how they plan to address a crisis:

 - What are the different levels of security for lockdowns vs. sheltering in place?